Weekend Recap: Bandon girls pick up big win

-Bandon’s girls continued their strong season with maybe their best win of the season, beating host Lost River 42-23 on Saturday.
+Bandon’s girls continued their strong start with maybe their best win of the season, beating host Lost River 42-23 on Saturday.

 “Huge win for us today,” Bandon coach Jordan Sammons said.
 “Lost River is a solid team.
 I’m really proud of my girls (and it’s) a great way to go into Christmas break 6-1.”